-Porcelain Veneers Fort Bragg, CA
+Porcelain Veneers Fort Bragg, California

 Improve the appearance of your smile with dental veneers.

 Porcelain veneers are ultra-thin shells of ceramic material bonded to the front of teeth.
-They require little or no anesthesia, and can be the ideal choice for improving the appearance of the front teeth.
+They require little or no anesthesia and can be the ideal choice for improving the appearance of the front teeth.
 They can mask discolorations, brighten teeth, and improve a smile.
 Highly resistant to permanent staining from coffee, tea, or even cigarette smoking, the wafer-thin porcelain veneers can achieve a tenacious bond to the tooth, resulting in an esthetically pleasing naturalness.

 Generally, veneers will last for many years, and the technique has shown remarkable longevity when properly performed.

-Diagnosis and treatment planning: It’s critical that you take an active role in the smile design.
+It’s critical that you take an active role in the smile design.
 Spend time in the decision-making and planning of the smile.
 Understand the corrective limitations of the procedure.
 Have more than one consultation, if necessary, to feel comfortable about your objectives.